Calday Grange Grammar School

 Keeping preparation consistent, structured, and positive will help your child feel confident and ready for the test day.

 The live process usually sits with the participating Wirral schools and admissions authorities.
-This page helps you understand the route, but the final registration and admissions instructions should always be checked on the live official pages for the relevant year.
+The official pages remain the source of truth for registration windows, test venues, access arrangements and final admissions instructions for the relevant year.